Sustainable & Resilient New England Libraries Grant: 2024 Overview

 Theresa Schwegel (Trustee)

-Russell Memorial Library - Monkton, VE
+Russell Memorial Library - Monkton, VT

 Party outside a white library building on a new walkway with umbrellas.Thanks to the generous grant from ARSL, coupled with other funding sources, we successfully completed a parking lot with a stormwater management system and an ADA-compliant walkway to our library in June 2024.
 The impact has been immediate and transformative.
 The very next day, during a major fundraiser, the new walkway allowed us to transport books easily when our elevator was down—saving the event from cancellation.
 The fundraiser saw record attendance, with nearly 500 people benefiting from the improved access, leading to our highest fundraising total to date.